MARTIMM/gnome-gtk3/docs/content-docs/design.md

   my Int ( $x, $y) = $w.get-position;
   ```

 * There is no Boolean type in C. All Booleans are integers and only 0 (False) or 1 (True) is used.
-Also here, to use Perl6 Booleans, the native sub must be wrapped into another sub to transform the variables. **_Not sure to implement this!_**
+Also here, to use Perl6 Booleans, the native sub must be wrapped into another sub to transform the variables. **_Not sure to implement this! because of its overhead of a 2nd call_**

 # Errors and crashes